RobertTBS/R-Board/README.md

 - GO - Choose your values then press GO to change

 The timer will buzz for 3 seconds when time runs out unless you manually turn it off

+*LICENSE*
+You can host this on your own server, but you are required to give permission on all pages.
+You may not use this for commercial purposes, or redistribute an edited version's source code.